2018 Chicago Cubs season: Wild Card game

 Following their loss to the Brewers the previous day, the Cubs faced the Rockies who were forced to travel from Los Angeles following their tiebreaker loss to the Dodgers to face the Cubs in Chicago on October 2.
 The Rockies scored in the first on two hits and a sacrifice fly giving the Rockies a 1–0 lead.
 Jon Lester, despite giving up the first inning run, pitched six innings and allowed only the one run.
 Rockies' pitcher Kyle Freeland pitched well, limiting the Cubs to four hits in 6.2 innings of work.
 Freeland left in the seventh with a runner on.
-The Cubs eventually loaded the bases on walk and a Tommy La Stella reach on catcher's interference.
+The Cubs eventually loaded the bases via a walk and Tommy La Stella reaching on a catcher's interference.
 However, Jason Heyward struck out as a pinch hitter to end the threat.
 Following a two-out single by Anthony Rizzo in the eighth, Rizzo was lifted for pinch-runner Terrance Gore who immediately stole second.
 Javier Baez then doubled in Gore to tie the game.
 However, Albert Almora Jr struck out to end the threat.
 Following a quiet ninth inning, the game proceeded to extra innings.
 Cole Hamels entered the game for the Cubs and allowed a single in the 10th and a single and walk in the 11th, but did not give up a run.
 The Cubs put runners on first in second with one out in the 11th, but could not push across a run.
 Kyle Hendricks entered the game in the 12th and, in the 13th with two outs, gave up three straight singles to give the Rockies the 2–1 lead.
 The Cubs went quietly in the 13th as they lost the game 2–1.